 U.S. Senators Carl Levin and Debbie Stabenow and U.S. Representative Bart Stupak were unable to attend the announcement but sent representatives to the event on their behalf.
 The congressional delegation worked to secure federal funding from the Land and Water Conservation Fund so that the Ottawa National Forest could acquire the land.

-“Wilderness plays such an important role in our ecosystems, communities, and hearts,” said Susan J. Spear, Forest Supervisor for the Ottawa National Forest.
-“The opportunity for the Forest Service to work with our Michigan congressional delegation and partners such as We Energies and The Trust for Public Land to preserve this area is an honor.
+“Wilderness plays such an important role in our ecosystems, communities, and hearts,” says Susan J. Spear, forest supervisor for the Ottawa National Forest.
+“The opportunity for the Forest Service to work with our Michigan congressional delegation and partners such as We Energies and Trust for Public Land to preserve this area is an honor.
 Not only does this acquisition preserve the unique character of the Sturgeon River Gorge Wilderness, but it also provides for nearly 7 miles of the Sturgeon River to remain preserved and protected as a Wild and Scenic River.
 We are excited that this area will now be available for future generations to enjoy.”

-Kathy DeCoster, Director of Federal Affairs for The Trust for Public Land, said, “We at TPL are delighted to have been able to work with We Energies and the Forest Service to protect the last remaining inholding within the Sturgeon River Gorge Wilderness.
-We are grateful to all of those who helped to make this project a success, especially Senators Levin and Stabenow and Congressman Stupak, who provided essential funding for this addition to the Forest.”
+Kathy DeCoster, director of Federal Affairs for Trust for Public Land, says, “We at TPL are delighted to have been able to work with We Energies and the Forest Service to protect the last remaining inholding within the Sturgeon River Gorge Wilderness.
+We are grateful to all of those who helped to make this project a success, especially Senators Levin and Stabenow and Congressman Stupak, who provided essential funding for this addition to the forest.”

-“We Energies recognizes the importance of being good stewards of our natural resources, especially our wilderness lands and wild & scenic rivers,” said Kristine Krause, Vice President Environmental, We Energies.
+“We Energies recognizes the importance of being good stewards of our natural resources, especially our wilderness lands and wild and scenic rivers,” says Kristine Krause, vice president environmental, We Energies.
 “The company takes great pleasure in helping to celebrate the successful transfer of ownership of this large land parcel to the Ottawa National Forest.”

-Sturgeon River Gorge is a distinctive landform and its unique geologic features are unduplicated elsewhere in the Lake States.
-Throughout this rugged, steep Wilderness, the Sturgeon and Little Silver Rivers and their tributaries have carved falls, ponds, oxbows, and terraces.
+Sturgeon River Gorge is a distinctive landform, and its unique geologic features are unduplicated elsewhere in the Great Lakes states.
+Throughout this steep wilderness, the Sturgeon and Little Silver Rivers and their tributaries have carved falls, ponds, oxbows, and terraces.

-With its rugged terrain, mature forests, and remote location, the Sturgeon River Gorge Wilderness, which is located in the Kenton Ranger District of the Ottawa National Forest, offers outstanding recreational opportunities including hiking, primitive camping, canoeing, whitewater kayaking, hunting, and fishing.
-A ten mile portion of the North Country National Scenic Trail runs immediately adjacent to the wilderness and its eastern boundary.
+With its rugged terrain, mature forests, and remote location, the Sturgeon River Gorge Wilderness, which is located in the Kenton Ranger District of the Ottawa National Forest, offers outstanding recreational opportunities including hiking, primitive camping, canoeing, white water kayaking, hunting, and fishing.
+A 10-mile portion of the North Country National Scenic Trail runs immediately adjacent to the wilderness and its eastern boundary.

 The Ottawa National Forest encompasses nearly one million acres within the western end of Michigan’s Upper Peninsula.
-The Ottawa was created from the “lands that nobody wanted,” (tax delinquent lands that were completely cut over between 1870 and 1920), making today’s Forest a true restoration success story.
-Located a day’s drive from large, metropolitan areas, the Ottawa is a frequent destination for people craving a natural and peaceful experience.
-The vibrant Northwoods and pristine forests provide a home to species such as the gray wolf and bald eagle, as well as our more common residents, the white-tail deer and black bear.
-Visitors are surprised at the variety of recreation opportunities that await them on the Forest–there is truly something for everyone, any season of the year.
+The national forest was created from the “lands that nobody wanted” (tax delinquent lands that were completely cut over between 1870 and 1920), making today’s forest a true restoration success story.
+Located a day’s drive from large metropolitan areas, the national forest is a frequent destination for people craving a natural and peaceful experience.
+The vibrant Northwoods and pristine forests provide a home to species such as the gray wolf and bald eagle, as well as our more common residents, the white-tailed deer and black bear.
+Visitors are surprised at the variety of recreation opportunities that await them in the nationa forest—there is truly something for everyone, any season of the year.